Qian Qianyi: Biography

 Qian was born in Changshu county of Suzhou prefecture (now in Jiangsu province).
 His courtesy name was "Shouzhi" (受之) and his pseudonyms were "Muzhai" (牧齋) and later "Mengsou" (蒙叟).
 He passed the imperial examination in 1610 at the age of 28.

 Qian knew many independent women from entertainment and artistic circles, whom he treated as equals.
 One was Ma Ruyu from Nanking, a consummate actress.
 She had had a good formal education.
 In addition she could paint and produce calligraphy in the square style.
 In her time she intimidated the male literati around her.
 Like many others of her kind, she abandoned her stage life and took up religion, building a Buddhist retreat.
 Another was Liu Rushi (1618–1684), who became his consort after he was impressed by her accomplishments.
 He treated her as his intellectual equal and companion on travels and social gatherings.
 Her poetry was preserved by Qian.
 Qian had important ties to the local writers and artists in the Jiading and Kunshan area outside modern Shanghai.
-In one case, he assisted Liu Rushi's fellow courtesan Dong Xiaowan to marry a nobleman by paying off her 3,000 gold taels worth of debt and having her name struck from the musicians register.
+In one case, he assisted Liu Rushi's fellow famous courtesan Dong Xiaowan to marry nobleman Maoxiang(冒襄) by paying off her 3,000 gold taels worth of debt and having her name struck from the musicians register.

 Preceding this generation of individuals was the prose master Gui Youguang (1507–1571) who opposed the classicists headed by Wang Shizhen (1526–1590).
 The antagonism to the classicist school would continue throughout the life and writings of Qian Qianyi himself.

 In 1644, Qian taught an excellent student in Nanjing: Koxinga (Zheng Chenggong), who would later defeat and expel the Dutch from Taiwan.